emmanuelrondeau/qwery2/README.md

 If you're a copyright owner of any of the images hosted, please [create an issue](https://gitlab.com/queerwinnipeg/queerwinnipeg.ca/-/issues).
 We unfortunately don't have an email currently.

-### Text Content
+### Text

-The text content is copyrighted, and all rights are reserved to their respective authors.
+Text contents (ex. text that appears on the website, articles/posts, etc.) is copyrighted, and all rights are reserved to their respective authors.
+This does *not* include developer documentation (ex. this README), and the pure code/markup (ex. the HTML and TypeScript within .astro files, boilerplate MDX).
+Feel free to create an issue for clarification.

 ## Contributing